 Microsoft Teams is one of the most popular and free products to offer a solution to remote collaboration challenges.
 Microsoft Teams has been gaining popularity since its release.
-More so now because of the growing need for work from home arrangement or working remotely.
+More so now because of the growing need for a work from home arrangement.

 There are several ways that a user can join a Microsoft Teams meeting.
 In this article, you will learn about the different ways you can join Microsoft Teams meetings where the Teams on the web and the Teams app are used.